Project management skills: 25 soft, hard, & technical skills

 Summary

-At Asana, we believe that if you manage projects, you’re a project manager… even if that’s not your job title.
-In order for teams to effectively collaborate and get their best work done, they need a project manager like you to lead the way.
-But even if you’re already managing a project—or even multiple projects—how do you get better at being a project manager?
+At Asana, we believe that if you manage projects, you're a project manager, even if that's not your job title.
+For teams to collaborate effectively and get their best work done, they need a project manager like you to lead the way.
+But even if you're already managing a project, or even multiple projects, how do you get better at being a project manager?

 If you're interested in honing and developing your project management skills, you're in the right place.
 In this guide, we'll cover 25 key skills you need to succeed as a project manager or project administrator, and how you can develop those skills over time.